 Since the school district started closing buildings in large numbers in 2000, officials had struggled with how to handle the surplus property and supplies left behind.
 In October of 2012, the district tried a new approach with Southwestern.
 Rather than move all the desks, chairs, computers, and other equipment to a central warehouse, an auction company was brought in to sell everything directly to the public.
 Every item was catalogued, photographed, and put online with a starting bid as low as $1.
 Bidders from around the state showed up to inspect kitchen equipment, band instruments, tools, and electronics.
 In all, the auction saved the district $85,000 in moving costs.
 But not every item sold, leaving large amounts of supplies in the school, which was put up for sale.

 Over the winter a few interested parties looked into leasing the school.
 One neighborhood group proposed converting the school into a garment-making business.
 In February of 2013 a new banner advertising a community center was hung up, and private security began to patrol the building, but the deal fell through and the school remained vacant.

 In the meantime, scrappers began to pick their way into the school.
 On March 3rd, a fire broke out in the cafeteria, severely damaging several rooms and causing smoke damage throughout the newer wing.
 Though the spring the lights in the building started to go out as metal thieves ripped out the wiring, until there were no lights on at all.
 By summer the school was damaged beyond repair, with most of the wiring and pipe ripped out of the building.
 DPS and city police were called out to the school on an almost daily basis for people stripping the building.

 Despite the severe damage done to the school, in the spring of 2015 it was purchased by India-based auto supplier Sakthi Automotive, who plan to turn it into a training center for their nearby factories.
-Work is slated to begin in the summer of 2015.
+Work began in the summer of 2015.